Fix tabindex values greater than zero for better accessibility

 <input tabIndex={0} />

-3. Verify focus moves in a logical, predictable order matching visual layout
+3. Verify focus moves in a logical, predictable order matching the visual layout.

-• Using tabindex to "prioritize" important elements — This breaks navigation for everyone.
-Important elements should be early in the DOM, not given high tabindex.
+• Using tabindex to "prioritize" important elements: This breaks navigation for everyone.
+Fix the DOM order instead.
+Important elements must appear early in the DOM.

-• Setting tabindex="1" thinking it means "focusable" — Use tabindex="0" to add an element to the natural tab order. tabindex="1" forces it to receive focus before everything else.
+• Setting tabindex="1" to make an element focusable: Use tabindex="0" to add an element to the natural tab order. tabindex="1" forces it to receive focus before everything else.

-• Third-party libraries injecting positive tabindex — Check modal dialogs, tooltips, and date pickers.
+• Third-party libraries injecting positive tabindex: Check modal dialogs and date pickers.
 Override or configure them to use tabindex="0" or -1.

-• Confusing tabindex="-1" with positive values — Negative tabindex is fine.
-It removes elements from tab order while allowing programmatic focus, which is useful for modals and skip links.
+• Confusing tabindex="-1" with positive values: Use tabindex="-1" to remove elements from the tab order while allowing programmatic focus.
+Modals and skip links require this.

 Tabindex issues often appear alongside:

-Tabindex issues often hide in shared components that appear across dozens of pages.
-Unlighthouse runs Lighthouse on every page of your site, catching accessibility problems wherever they appear so you can trace issues back to the source component.
+Tabindex issues often hide in shared components.
+Unlighthouse runs Lighthouse on every page of your site to catch accessibility problems wherever they appear.